-The attached Research Announcement (RA) was issued in August 2012.
-Some changes have happened since then, but the required updates are not reflected in the RA documents, especially in its main text.
-Because of changes in the General Contractual Conditions for the Joint Research (Appendix E of the RA documents), the data products distribution status, and the schedule of the current RA, some terms in the RA shall be deemed to be replaced with the writings shown in Table 1.
+The main text of Research Announcement (RA) was issued in August 2012 and has not been revised.
+There are some terms necessary to be updated in relation to the revision of the contract conditions (Appendix E of the RA document), the data products distribution status, and the schedule of the current RA.
+The writings listed in the Table 1 shall be deemed to be replaced with the corresponding writings in the list.